Aleksandra (Ola) Borek

 My background is in Sociology and Social Research Methods (BA & MA from the University of York) and, more recently, health psychology and behaviour change.
 In my PhD (University of Exeter Medical School) I investigated how group-based behaviour-change interventions work by focusing on interpersonal, social change processes in weight loss and diabetes prevention groups.
-I explored this topic further when working on the ‘Mechanisms of Action in Group-based Interventions’ (MAGI) study.
-I have also worked on developing a group-based, peer-support intervention to promote health and wellbeing of parent carers of children with disabilities and additional needs (the Healthy Parent Carers programme) in the Peninsula Cerebra Research Unit (PenCRU) at the University of Exeter Medical School.
+I explored this topic further when working on the ‘Mechanisms of Action in Group-based Interventions’ (MAGI) study and when developing a group-based, peer-support intervention to promote health and wellbeing of parent carers of children with disabilities and additional needs (the Healthy Parent Carers programme) in the Peninsula Cerebra Research Unit (PenCRU) at the University of Exeter Medical School.

 My research interests include behaviour change, design and process evaluation of health interventions, health promotion, group dynamics and social change processes, and qualitative and mixed methods.

 How do Small Groups Promote Behaviour Change?
 An Integrative Conceptual Review of Explanatory Mechanisms.

 Borek AJ. and Abraham C., (2018), Appl Psychol Health Well Being, 10, 30 - 61

 Group-Based Diet and Physical Activity Weight-Loss Interventions: A Systematic Review and Meta-Analysis of Randomised Controlled Trials.

 Borek AJ. et al, (2018), Appl Psychol Health Well Being, 10, 62 - 86

 Healthy Parent Carers programme: development and feasibility of a novel group-based health-promotion intervention

 Borek AJ. et al, (2018), BMC Public Health